Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“It used to be that dizziness was the umbrella term and vertigo fit underneath it,” explains audiologist Julie Honaker, PhD.
+“It used to be that dizziness was the umbrella term, and vertigo fit underneath it,” explains audiologist Julie Honaker, PhD.
 “But now we’re finding that dizziness is very separate from vertigo.”

-Dizziness is an altered sense of spatial orientation, a distortion of where we are within a space and like your balance just feels off.
-Vertigo, on the other hand, is truly the sensation of self-movement or the movement of your surroundings – it’s a spinning sensation.
+Vertigo, on the other hand, is truly the sensation of self-movement or the movement of your surroundings — it’s a spinning sensation.
+The atmosphere around you may feel like it’s moving or spinning, when it’s not.

 “Vertigo can be very debilitating,” says Dr. Honaker.
 “It can bring on other symptoms of imbalance too.
 I think the scariest thing is the fact that it comes on so abruptly.
 Even though it’s very short, it’s a very, very strong response.”